Chapter 22: The Cave and Spring of the Elven King

 “Calm yourself, forest wanderer,” said the elf.
 “My people hunt nothing this night.
 We ride together beneath the trees for the love of it and the feel of the wind in our hair.
 Be welcome to our gathering.”

 The host of the Great Hunt didn’t move like riders of flesh and blood for they didn’t go around trees or other woodland obstacles.
-Though their bodies and mounts looked as solid as anything on earth, they were incorporeal and passed through the landscape we traveled upon as easily as forms made of mist and starlight.
-I relaxed into the hypnotic movements and began to enjoy the ride among the elves, gazing up at the moon as it was revealed and then hidden through the upper branches of the forest canopy.
+Though their bodies and mounts looked as solid as anything on earth, they were incorporeal and passed through the landscape as easily as forms made of mist and starlight.
+I relaxed into the hypnotic movements and began to enjoy the ride among the elves, gazing up at the moon as it was revealed and then hidden again through the upper branches of the forest canopy.

 “What is your name?”
 I asked the rider as we rode through a small hill.
 “My name is Heidi and I am pleased to make your acquaintance.”